confio/tgrade-docs/developer/02-smart-contracts/02-installation.md

 `wasmd` is the backbone of CosmWasm platform.
 It is both blockchain node and interaction client.
 It is the implementation of a Cosmos zone with wasm smart contracts enabled.

-`tgrade` binary that will be released soon is a modified version of `wasmd`.
+`tgrade` binary that will be released is a modified version of `wasmd`.
 For deployment and interaction, we will use `wasmd` for now.

 :::warning